-16. Dissertation document and final exam combines and integrates theories 1 2 3 and/or empirical findings to generate new integrative ideas and directions; 4 goes well beyond simply listing and reviewing studies.
-17. Dissertation document and final exam provides an in-depth and accurate 1 2 3 critique of existing literature, including an understanding of ambiguities 4 and limitations.
-18. Dissertation document and final exam identifies what is actually 1 2 3 demonstrated in the literature review, not simply what the authors of 4 specific studies may have claimed was demonstrated 19.
-Dissertation document and final exam includes testable hypotheses 1 2 3 4
+Coloniano minimi 1 Dissertation document and final exam combines and integrates theories and/or empirical findings to generate new integrative ideas and directions; 1 4 2 3 goes well beyond simply listing and reviewing studies.
+2 Dissertation document and final exam provides an in-depth and accurate critique of existing literature, including an understanding of ambiguities and limitations.
+1 4 2 3 3 Dissertation document and final exam identifies what is actually demonstrated in the literature review, not simply what the authors of specific studies may have claimed was demonstrated 1 4 2 3 4 Dissertation document and final exam includes testable hypotheses 1 2 3